 The unrest has led Israel to reportedly coordinate military operations with Egyptian troops in the Sinai in recent years.

-Posted by Ian Greenhalgh on August 7, 2017, With 1888 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on August 7, 2017, With 1963 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.